dostudyyang/e-shop/README.md

 **GitHub Repository:** [E-Shop Project](https://github.com/dostudyyang/e-shop)

-The code package and SQL scripts are submitted on eClass
+The code package and SQL scripts have submitted on eClass

 ---